paulkarpenko/us-code-ui/uscode/title-26-internal-revenue-code/chapter-036-certain-other-excise-taxes.md

 (3) **Use** — The term “use” means use in the United States on the public highways.

-(4) **Taxable period** — The term “taxable period” means any year beginning before July 1, 2017, and the period which begins on July 1, 2017, and ends at the close of September 30, 2017.
+(4) **Taxable period** — The term “taxable period” means any year beginning before July 1, 2023, and the period which begins on July 1, 2023, and ends at the close of September 30, 2023.

 (5) **Customary use** — A semitrailer or trailer shall be treated as customarily used in connection with a highway motor vehicle if such vehicle is equipped to tow such semitrailer or trailer.

-**(d) Special rule for taxable period in which termination date occurs** In the case of the taxable period which ends on September 30, 2017, the amount of the tax imposed by section 4481 with respect to any highway motor vehicle shall be determined by reducing each dollar amount in the table contained in section 4481(a) by 75 percent.
+**(d) Special rule for taxable period in which termination date occurs** In the case of the taxable period which ends on September 30, 2023, the amount of the tax imposed by section 4481 with respect to any highway motor vehicle shall be determined by reducing each dollar amount in the table contained in section 4481(a) by 75 percent.

 ### Statutory Notes

 #### Amendments
+2015—Subsecs. (c)(4), (d).
+Pub.
+L. 114–94 substituted “2023” for “2017” wherever appearing.

 2012—Subsec. (c)(4).
 Pub.
 L. 112–141, § 40102(b)(2)(A), amended par.
 (4) generally.
 Prior to amendment, text read as follows: “The term ‘taxable period’ means any year beginning before July 1, 2013, and the period which begins on July 1, 2013, and ends at the close of September 30, 2013.”

 Pub.
 L. 112–140, §§ 1(c), 402(e), temporarily amended par.
 (4) generally, resulting in text identical to that after amendment by Pub.
 L. 112–102.
 See Amendment and Effective and Termination Dates of 2012 Amendment notes below.